jongjin-kim-ucf/SpanishTextExtraction_Team2/readme.md

 # This is the team project in the course STA 7722 by Dr. Alexander Mantzaris.

+## Getting Started

+To run the project, please execute `main.ipynb`.
+This notebook combines all the work from separate Python files, which have been organized by specific tasks.

+### Running `main.ipynb`

+1. Clone the repository to your local machine.
+2. Ensure that you have installed the required dependencies mentioned in the `requirements.txt` file.
+3. Open the Jupyter Notebook by running `jupyter notebook` in your terminal or command prompt.
+4. Navigate to the project directory and open `main.ipynb`.
+5. Run all the cells in the notebook to see the output.

+By following these steps, you will be able to run the project and observe the results of the integrated tasks from the separate Python files.

 ## Team 2: Jongjin Kim, Ifte Khairul Islam, Chandra Kundu, Ibrahim Almansour.

 All team members, please update this document to make sure that you are familiar with the github repository.